John Bodkin Adams: Eastbourne

-Gossip regarding Adams' unconventional methods had started by the mid-1930s.
+Gossip regarding Adams's unconventional methods had started by the mid-1930s.
 In 1935, he inherited £7,385 from a patient, Matilda Whitton; her whole estate amounted to £11,465, equivalent to £416,489 and £646,588 respectively at 2022 values.
-Whitton's will was contested by her relatives but upheld in court, though a codicil giving Adams' mother £100 was overturned.
+Whitton's will was contested by her relatives but upheld in court, though a codicil giving Adams's mother £100 was overturned.
 Adams then began receiving "anonymous postcards" about him "bumping off" patients, as he admitted in a newspaper interview in 1957.
 These were received at a rate of three or four a year until the Second World War, and then commenced again in 1945.